Common Bathtub Materials: Pros, Cons, and Costs for 2026

 Copper

-What is it: Copper bathtubs are made from hammering multiple sheets of pure copper into the shape of a bathtub.
+What it is: Copper bathtubs are made by hammering sheets of pure copper into a bathtub shape.
+The process is labor-intensive, which contributes to the high price.

 Wood